 It is well-known that children learn from those who they spend time with and value.
 Therefore, spending up to 45 hours a week with your host children means that you are a huge role model in their lives.
 Your host children look up to you for guidance and reassurance and so it is important that you set a good example for them at all times.
 This being said, if your host children sense that you are not enjoying the time you spend together, they too will begin to feel negatively about the time you share.
 To be the best au pair you can be, it should not only be the children who are having fun—it should be you, too!
 You must love the activities you are doing.
 So here are a few tips to make your working hours as much fun as possible for both you and your host children …

 Heading into a 10-hour work day without any plans of what you are going to do will make the time drag by, so it is imperative that you spend some time preparing.
 Speak to your host parents about what needs to be accomplished throughout the day and work around that.
-From there, check out local age-appropriate events, use Pinterest for arts, crafts and baking ideas, talk to au pairs in your local area and on social media and find activities to keep everyone happy, including you.
+From there, check out neighborhood trails, use Pinterest for arts, crafts and baking ideas, talk to au pairs in your local area and on social media and find activities to keep everyone happy, including you.
 Spending 30 minutes of your own time planning what you are going to do the following day will make your day go smoother and it will be much more enjoyable for everyone.

 Your host family had the choice of thousands of au pairs but they chose you.
 Why did they choose you?
 It was probably because you displayed qualities and interests during the matching process that they would like you to expose their children to.
 Therefore, you don’t always have to let your host children take the lead on what they want to do, but rather introduce them to your passions.
 Whether you love sports, socializing, baking, reading or anything else, ensure that you tailor the activity so that it is appropriate for your host children’s age(s) and do something you love.
 Maybe they will find a new hobby, too!